tsgates/arch-wiki-markdown/wiki/ISCSI_Target.md

 The important kernel modules are target_core_mod and iscsi_target_mod, which should be in the kernel and loaded automatically.

+It is highly recommended to use the free branch versions of the
+packages: targetcli-fb, python-rtslib-fb and python-configshell-fb.
+The original targetcli is also available but has a different way of saving the configuration using the deprecated lio-utils and depends on epydoc.

-/etc/rc.d/target is included in targetcli-fb when you use the free branch or a less clean version in lio-utils when you use the original targetcli or lio-utils directly.
+A systemd target.service is included in python3-rtslib-fb when you use the free branch and a /etc/rc.d/target in lio-utils when you use the original targetcli or lio-utils directly.

 You start LIO target with

-    # /etc/rc.d/target start
+    # systemctl start target

 This will load necessary modules, mount the configfs and load previously saved iscsi target configuration.

 With

-    # /etc/rc.d/target status
+    # targetcli status

-you can show some information about the running configuration.

-You might want to include target in your rc.conf#Daemons.
+you can show some information about the running configuration (only with the free branch).
+You might want to enable the lio target on boot with

+    # systemctl enable target

+.

 You can use targetcli to create the whole configuration or you can alternatively use the lio utils tcm_* and lio_* directly (deprecated).

 > Using targetcli

-It is recommended to install the free branch targetcli-fb from AUR with the dependencies rtslib-fb and configshell-fb.

-There is also the original targetcli package available, but it is additionally dependent on lio-utils and epydoc.
 The external manual is only available in the free branch. targetd is not in AUR yet, but this depends on the free branch.

 The config shell creates most names and numbers for you automatically, but you can also provide your own settings.
 At any point in the shell you can type help in order to see what commands you can issue here.

 Tip:You can use tab-completion in this shell

+Tip:You can type cd in this shell to view & select paths

 After starting the target (see above) you enter the configuration shell with